knpuniversity/javascript/knpu/ep2-es6/spread-operator.md

 `console.log` our three things.
 Easy enough!

 Below that, create a new array called `yummyThings`, which of course naturally will include pizza, gelato, and sushi.
-All delicious, maybe not if you eat them all at the same time.
+All delicious, but maybe not if you eat them all at the same time.

 Here's the question: